Bruna Lirio

 Bruna Lirio (born September 11, 1994) is a Brazilian model, best known for her work as a Victoria's Secret model.

 Career

 Bruna was recruited in 2013 in her hometown of Vitoria, Brazil and signed with Mc2 Models Miami.
 She later signed with Wilhelmina Models New York.
-Bruna Lirio has appeared in the Victoria's Secret Fashion Show twice, in, 2015 & 2017.
+Bruna Lirio has appeared in the Victoria's Secret Fashion Show twice, in 2015 and 2017.

 Lirio has walked for many fashion brands & high fashion designers, including Area, John Paul Ataker, Lela Rose, Jenny Packham, Christian Siriano, Cushnie et Ochs, Tadashi Shoji and more.